 There is one final thing you can try if your touchpad isn’t working and you’re using an older distribution.
 Try a newer Linux distro.
 It takes time and effort, yes, but newer distros have newer kernels which means better hardware support.

 If you’re already using an up-to-date distribution and your touchpad isn’t working, you may just have to tough it out.
 A wireless mouse with a dongle isn’t ideal, but it’s better than having no mouse support at all.
-If you want to go one step further, take a look at our list of the best gaming mice for Linux.
+If you want to go one step further, take a look at our list of the best gaming mice for Linux and learn how to use auto-CPUFreq to squeeze battery life in Linux laptops.